High School Fishing Program

 - The club will receive points for meeting with their school administration to present their ideas and explore options for reducing single-use plastics.
 The school administration will sign a form (available by request from the FWC) indicating that the meeting was held.
 Points will be awarded on effort and not on implementation of the campaign.

-- Club creates and completes their own conservation project related to reducing single-use plastics.
-90 points
+- Club creates and completes their own project related to reducing single-use plastics: (Must be another project not listed) 90 points

-- Organize and host a Waterway/Beach Clean-up: 80 points per clean-up
+- Organize and host a community Waterway/Beach Clean-up (you can still earn 5 points per student for club member participation): 80 points per clean-up

 - Participate in Waterway/Beach Clean-ups: 5 points per school participant (can include non-anglers and parents/chaperones)